The Next GameStop? 25 Stocks With High Short Interest

 A recent trading frenzy around heavily shorted stocks has targeted names such as these.
 But beware: The music could stop at any moment.

-Ever since the bros of r/WallStreetBets (WSB) began a campaign to crush hedge funds shorting GME by setting off a short squeeze (while making hefty paper profits to boot), every "short stock" with high short interest has become chum.
+The bottom line is that ever since the bros of r/WallStreetBets (WSB) began a campaign to crush hedge funds shorting GME by setting off a short squeeze (while making hefty paper profits to boot), every stock with high short interest has become chum.

-Below are the 25 stocks with the highest short interest, or percentage of shares outstanding sold short, on the major exchanges, according to the latest data available from YCharts.
+To get a sense of where the next shark bait might come from, we've put together a list of the 25 stocks with the highest short interest – or percentage of shares outstanding sold short – trading on major U.S. exchanges, according to the latest data available from YCharts.

 Be forewarned that this list is for informational purposes only.
-Going long on a stock with high short interest simply to get rich off panic-buying by short sellers is exceedingly dangerous – just like shorting stocks with high short interest.
+Going long on a stock with high short interest thinking you're going to get rich off panic-buying by short sellers is an exceedingly dangerous idea.
+Heck, it's at least as risky as shorting stocks with high short interest in the first place.

-When it comes to playing around with high short interest stocks, the risks greatly outweigh the rewards.
+When it comes to playing around with high short interest stocks, unless you are uncommonly lucky, let's just say the risks generally greatly outweigh the rewards.